aut0poietic/wp-starter-kit/README.md

 I should mention that this is a living codebase -- I use this any time I'm building plugin.
 As a result, the code changes frequently.
 I attempt to keep the code updated (mostly happens) as well as the documentation (mostly doesn't happen).
-Feel free to submit issues, or browser them to see what other features are planned.
+Feel free to submit issues, or browse the issues list to see what other features are planned.

 Thanks for playing.